- Wear the Appropriate Clothing

 - Provide Proper Signage

 Most construction sites require long-sleeved shirts and pants.
-Your clothes should fit snugly, as loose clothing increases your risk of getting caught in machinery.
+Workers should wear clothing that fits snugly.
+Loose-fitting clothing increases the risk of getting caught in machinery.

 The law also requires that employees have access to personal protective equipment (PPE) appropriate for their jobs, such as face shields, hard hats and gloves.
 Employers should provide this equipment to their employees.